openshift/jenkins-plugin/README.md

 	- if a global property with the key of `AUTH_TOKEN` is set in the `Manage Jenkins` panel, where the value is the token

 Otherwise, the plugin will assume you are running off of the OpenShift Jenkins Docker image (http://github.com/openshift/jenkins), and will read in the token from a well known location in the image that allows authorized access to the OpenShift master associated with the running OpenShift Jenkins image.

+The CA cert is currently pulled from a well known location in the OpenShift Jenkins Docker image.

 For "Monitor OpenShift ImageStreams", only specifying the token in the plugin configuration or leveraging the token embedded in the OpenShift Jenkins image is supported.